 Prepare your organization for this wake up

 This global wake up is happening, and soon eyes will be on all businesses across the financial sector and beyond.
 So how can you set your organization up for success?
-Salesforce's Sustainability Cloud enables organizations with the ability to tackle their carbon accounting and audits at an accelerated rate.
+Salesforce's Net Zero Cloud enables organizations with the ability to tackle their carbon accounting and audits at an accelerated rate.
 If measuring and disclosing your carbon footprint becomes regulated, organizations need to be prepared.
-Last year, Traction on Demand announced their Carbon Offset Accelerator, which paired with Sustainability Cloud, provides the ability to track carbon project investments, available carbon credits, and associated costs.
+Last year, Traction on Demand announced their Carbon Offset Accelerator, which paired with Net Zero Cloud, provides the ability to track carbon project investments, available carbon credits, and associated costs.
 Empowering organizations to not only track, but actively contribute to the fight against climate change.